Mars Group > Phoenix

 - Prepare for Human Exploration (The Martian ice could become important for future manned missions to Mars.
 The Phoenix lander is ideally suited to examine the Martian ice and asses the value of the arctic region as a possible area for human occupation.)

-Despite the success of the airbag landing systems used by Pathfinder and the two Mars Exploration Rovers, the Phoenix lander will use rocket thrusters and legs to touch down softly on the Martian surface.
+Despite the success of the airbag landing systems used by Pathfinder and the two Mars Exploration Rovers, the Phoenix lander used rocket thrusters and legs to touch down softly on the Martian surface.
 This was a necessary decision because the Phoenix lander at 350 kg is heavier than the Exploration Rovers and Pathfinder.

 Payload with Danish contributions